SysKitTeam/docs-point/reporting/external-sharing-reports.md

 # External Sharing Reports

-In this article you can locate information on the following external sharing reports:
+In this article, you can locate information on the following external sharing reports:
 * [Externally Shared Content](#externally-shared-content)
 * [External Users](#external-users-report)
 * [Sharing Links](#sharing-links)

-These reports can be used to **optimize and keep track of externally shared content, links and external users with access to your Microsoft 365**.
+These reports can be used to **optimize and keep track of externally shared content, links and external users with access to your Microsoft 365 workspaces and content**.

 To access an external sharing report, complete the following steps:

  * **Click the Reports tile**; located on the SysKit Point home screen.
- * **Select the External Sharing category in the filter**; it can be found in the upper left corner.
+ * **Select the External Sharing category in the filter** located in the upper left corner.
- * **Click the Externally Shared Content, External Users, or Sharing Links**; this will generate that specific report.
+ * **Click the Externally Shared Content, External Users, or Sharing Links report tile**; this will generate that specific report.

 ## Externally Shared Content

-This report shows content shared with external users via sharing links or by granting them access directly.
+This report shows content shared with external users via sharing links or by granting them direct access.

 ### Selection & Filters

 After clicking the **Externally Shared Content** report tile, a selection step opens where you can:
-* **Use the filter** to change the type of sites being viewed.
+* **Use the top filter** to show only a specific type of workspace.
-* **Select one or multiple workspaces**; workspace can be selected in the top bar above the columns.
+* **Select one or multiple workspaces** (sites, Microsoft Teams, Microsoft 365 Groups or OneDrive) for which the report should be generated.
 * **Use the search option** for any specific site inquiries.
-* **Click the select all button** in the top left corner **or select the individual sites** for which the report should be generated.
 * **Choose the content level to be shown** once prompted.
   * The option to select between the following options will appear:
     * **subsites**